DhrBaksteen/ErnieAndBertBoard/readme.md

 An additional debug video signal is generated directly by the PIC.
 This signal shows an alternating pattern of horizontal lines which was used to test the PIC during development.

-Optionally a 32K EPROM chip that contains two images can be inserted.
+Optionally a 32K EPROM chip can be used in stead of a 16kb one.
+The 32kb ROM can contain two images.
 Using a jumper on the board either the first or the second image can be selected.

 ![](https://raw.githubusercontent.com/DhrBaksteen/ErnieAndBertBoard/master/Schematic.png)